wlzhao22/clecture/README.md

 Any one who receives these slides and material are free to use them.
 BUT when one shows them in any form or in any situation, one should point out that "**they are designed by Wan-Lei Zhao from China**".

 ## Exercises for the course
 If one wants to get the exercises I designed for this course, please send email to me.
-Please be noted that I will only share my slides to teachers.
+Please be noted that I will only share my exercises with teachers.
+So the one who sends me the request should prove himself/herself a teacher first.

 ## Author
 Wan-Lei Zhao